Tim Walz and Bill Clinton headline the Democrats' third day, focusing on a 'fight for our freedoms'

 Tim Walz and Bill Clinton headline the Democrats’ third day, focusing on a ‘fight for our freedoms’

-CHICAGO (AP) — Vice presidential nominee Tim Walz and former President Bill Clinton are headlining the Democratic National Convention on Wednesday, the third day of the party’s choreographed rollout of a new candidate, Kamala Harris, and her pitch to voters.
+CHICAGO (AP) — Vice presidential nominee Tim Walz and former President Bill Clinton are headlining the Democratic National Convention’s third day on Wednesday, as the party hopes to build on the momentum that Kamala Harris has brought since joining the race a month ago.

-Walz faces dual tasks in his speech in Chicago.
-The Minnesota governor, who has become known among supporters as a folksy, Midwestern teacher, coach and dad, will introduce himself to the rest of the country.
-He’ll also need to articulate the campaign’s central message, and theme for the evening: that a second Donald Trump term would imperil American liberties.
+Walz, the Minnesota governor who has become known among supporters as a folksy, Midwestern teacher, football coach and dad, will introduce himself to the rest of the country.
+He’s also become the target of Republican criticism over how he’s portrayed his National Guard service and his personal story.

-The third night of the convention marks a transition from Tuesday’s exuberant party atmosphere to a theme that organizers have dubbed “a fight for our freedoms.”
-Harris is portraying former President Trump as a threat to democracy in general as well as to abortion rights and other personal choices in particular.
+Organizers have dubbed Wednesday night “a fight for our freedoms,” with the programming expected to focus on abortion access and other rights that Democrats want to center in their campaign against Republican nominee Donald Trump.
+Transportation Secretary Pete Buttigieg, former House Speaker Nancy Pelosi and House Minority Leader Hakeem Jeffries will speak along with “everyday Americans” whom convention organizers describe as people who will argue their freedoms hinge on the result of the upcoming election.

-To help shepherd the campaign’s message, Walz will be joined by Clinton – a veteran of the political convention speech — as well as a mix of the party’s other top stars.
-They include Transportation Secretary Pete Buttigieg, former House Speaker Nancy Pelosi and House Minority Leader Hakeem Jeffries.
-Convention organizers say those speeches will be balanced by remarks from what they describe as “everyday Americans” whose freedoms hinge on the upcoming election.
+“I think the vice president is a stronger messenger to our base, and a big part of this election is motivating our base to turn out in higher numbers,” said Mini Timmaraju, president and CEO of the nonprofit Reproductive Freedom for All, who will speak Wednesday.

 Wednesday’s program also includes two governors, Wes Moore of Maryland and Josh Shapiro of Pennsylvania, and several Democratic senators: Cory Booker of New Jersey, Chris Murphy of Connecticut, Catherine Cortez Masto of Nevada and Amy Klobuchar of Minnesota.